Minhaj10/Tic-tac-toe-Artificial_Intelligence-/README.md

 # Conclusion

 Once all functions are implemented correctly, you should be able to run python runner.py and play against your AI.
 And, since Tic-Tac-Toe is a tie given optimal play by both sides, you should never be able to beat the AI (though if you don’t play optimally as well, it may beat you!)

+# How to run this project

+run **pip3 install -r requirements.txt** to install the required Python package (pygame) for this project.